 A consumer proposal is just one of the debt help solutions offered by BDO.
 You can also speak to us about other debt management options, including financial counselling or bankruptcy filing.

-For complete information, and to answer your questions thoroughly, we encourage you to contact your local BDO office or request a call.
+For complete information about how a consumer proposal can help you take control of debt contact your local BDO office or request a call.